Chakri Dynasty - Kingdom of Thailand

-King Rama V or King Chulalongkorn (1853 - 1910) was the monarch who steered Thailand clear of colonisation and initiated the Chakri Reformation to put Thailand on the road to modernisation.
-King Chulalongkorn was appointed King at the age of fifteen after the death of his father, King Mongkut in 1868.
+King Rama V, or King Chulalongkorn (1853 - 1910), was the monarch who steered Thailand clear of colonization and initiated the Chakri Reformation to put Thailand on the road to modernization.
+King Chulalongkorn was appointed King at the age of fifteen after the death of his father, King Mongkut, in 1868.
 Chao Phraya Suriyawong acted as regent until the young King was twenty and old enough to ascend the throne in 1973.

 PHRA MONGKUT KLAO CHAOYUHUA

 King Rama VI, also known as Mongkutklao or King Vajiravudh, was born on January 1, 1881.
 He was King Rama V's first son by Queen Saowaphaphongsi.
 He was educated in England at Sandhurst and Oxford.
 He studied in England for nine years and returned to Thailand via the U.S.A., Canada, and Japan.
 He reached Thailand in January 1903 and resided at the Saranrom Palace.
 He was appointed the Crown Prince in 1984.
 When King Rama V passed away on October 23, 1910.
 Prince Vajiravudh ascended the throne to become King Rama VI.